luorlandini/ckanext-geosolutions-ui/README.md

 To change the logo file, in header and footer override the file

+- public/base/img/logo.png

-- public/base/img/logo.png or change this var
+or change the logo var in

 - templates/footer.html
 - templates/header.html